CDL926666/1_TIBS/zongjie.md

   The EU’s GDPR requires companies to be more open and responsible for collecting and handling personal data, especially for AI-related businesses (such as data explainability and accountability).
 Violations can lead to heavy fines.
 - **EU AI Act**
   This law sets up a risk-based system for AI applications.
 High-risk fields need stricter management, openness, and oversight.
 Both rules have become important standards for global data and AI governance.

 ---

-**Summary**

-This chapter systematically reviews the five main types of intellectual property—patents, copyright, trade secrets, open source, and design rights—and explains their advantages, limitations, and practical meaning with real cases.
-It highlights the value of a combined protection strategy for business innovation and risk control.
-In the digital and AI age, using different types of intellectual property can maximize innovation results and company competitiveness.
-For compliance, GDPR and the AI Act make clear the bottom line for data and AI development, and are legal requirements that technology companies must pay attention to.
-Understanding and using these tools flexibly is a required lesson for every innovator and decision maker.

----